nexusproject/phcl/docs/expressions.md

 This does not hardcode Terraform or any other product into the core.

-A product layer decides what the base reference should be:
+A product layer decides what the base reference should be, for example:

 - `aws_instance.web`
 - `data.aws_ami.ubuntu`

+The core itself stays product-agnostic.
 - `module.network`
 - or any other product-specific address form